Formation of abiogenic hydrocarbons in supercritical fluids under Earth's upper mantle conditions: Introduction

 \section{Introduction}

-Abiogenic hydrocarbons have been identified in diverse terrestrial environments, including the Canadian Kidd Creek Mine \cite{SherwoodLollar2002Abiogenic}, South Africa's Witwatersrand Basin \cite{SherwoodLollar2006Unravelling}, the Lost City Hydrothermal Field in the Atlantic Ocean \cite{Proskurowski2008Abiogenic}, and the Junggar Basin in northwestern China~\cite{Cao2014Abiogenic}.
-Their formation from abiogenic precursors in Earth's interior influences carbon distribution in the deep carbon cycle \cite{Kelemen2015Reevaluating, Kutcherov2020Hydrocarbon}, with substantial effects on surface and atmospheric carbon reservoirs.
-Furthermore, abiogenic hydrocarbons generated in the crust and mantle contribute to natural gas and petroleum deposits, potentially affecting fossil fuel availability \cite{Kutcherov2010Deep, Kutcherov2020Hydrocarbon}.
-The origins of abiogenic hydrocarbons have been debated in the scientific literature for decades (e.g., \cite{Mendeleev1877, Gold1980Deep, Sephton2013On, beyazay2023influence}).
-However, their formation mechanisms remain largely unknown.
+Recently, hydrocarbons potentially originating through abiotic processes have been discovered in fluids from many different geological environments \cite{Sephton2013On, McCollom2013Laboratory, vitale2017massive, Tao2018Formation, Sverjensky2020Changing, vitale2020subduction, pena2021situ}.
+The formation of these hydrocarbons from abiogenic precursors in Earth's interior plays a role in the deep carbon cycle, which substantially influences the carbon budget near Earth’s surface and has significant implications for global climate change over geological time \cite{Kelemen2015Reevaluating, Kutcherov2020Hydrocarbon, Hazen2013Deep}.
+While the abiogenic formation of petroleum was first proposed by Mendeleev in the 19th century \cite{Mendeleev1877}, serious scientific investigation into hydrocarbon generation from subducting carbon and water—a part of the deep carbon cycle—has only emerged in recent decades \cite{Gold1980Deep, Kolesnikov2009Methane, kutcherov2010synthesis, Sephton2013On, McCollom2013Laboratory, kolesnikov2017chemistry, Kutcherov2020Hydrocarbon}.
+The chemical process by which hydrocarbons may form under the extreme conditions of Earth's upper mantle is still largely unknown.

-The Fisher-Tropsch (FT) process is an important synthesis method to produce liquid hydrocarbons in chemical engineering \cite{Brady1981Mechanism}.
-It includes a series of catalytic reactions converting CO and H$_2$ into heavier hydrocarbons as:
+While abiotic CH$_4$ is considered as a major carbon species in geofluids where strongly reducing conditions prevail \cite{vitale2017massive, Tao2018Formation, vitale2020subduction,pena2021situ}, recent geological evidence and experimental studies suggest that higher hydrocarbons ($>$C$_2$) may also exist in deep Earth \cite{Sephton2013On, Sverjensky2020Changing}.
+In chemical engineering, the Fisher-Tropsch (FT) process is an important synthesis method to produce heavy hydrocarbons \cite{Brady1981Mechanism}.
+It includes a series of catalytic reactions converting CO and H$_2$ into heavier hydrocarbons: